Receive loan applications, review application information and obtain specific supporting documents

-Financial examiners typically work in one of two main areas: risk scoping or consumer compliance.
+Financial examiners typically work in one of two main areas: risk assessment or consumer compliance.

-Those working in risk scoping evaluate the health of financial institutions.
-Their role is to ensure that banks and other financial institutions offer safe loans and that they have enough cash on hand to handle unexpected losses.
+Those working in risk assessment evaluate the health of financial institutions.
+Their role is to ensure that banks and other financial institutions offer safe loans and that they have enough cash on hand to manage unexpected losses.
 These procedures help ensure that the financial system as a whole remains stable.
 These examiners also evaluate the performance of bank managers.

-Financial examiners hold about 38,200 jobs.
-The industries that employ the most financial examiners are as follows:
+Financial examiners hold about 52,500 jobs.
+The largest employers of financial examiners are as follows:

 |Management of companies and enterprises||11|

 |State government, excluding education and hospitals||8|

 Financial examiners typically work in offices.
 They frequently have to travel to inspect a bank onsite.